hirako2000/k8s-getting-started/kubernetes-a-to-z-course/05-k8s-multi-nodes/step1.md

 `kubeadm init --token=102952.1a7dd4cc8d1f4cc6`{{execute HOST1}}

+The master node will take a couple of minutes to set up.

-In production, it's recommend to exclude the token causing kubeadm to generate one on your behalf.
+Note: In production, it is not recommended to pass a token when initializing the master node, it is considering safer to let kubeadm to generate one on your behalf.